Soumaya Keynes: Single-Tier Pension: What Does it Really Mean?

 Working alongside Rowena Crawford and Gemma Tetlow, Keynes investigated the impact of the newest reforms to the UK pension system in 2013.
 The big change was a shift from the multi-tier pension system to the single-tier pension system, creating a simpler flat-rate.
-The pension would pay only one amount, £144, per week, meaning that high income earners, who contribute more, will get the same pension as low income earners.
-The paper analyzes both the short and long-run impacts of this change as well as the winners and losers of the change.
+The pension would pay only one amount, £144, per week, meaning that high income earners, who contribute more, would get the same pension as low income earners.
+The paper analyzed both the short and long-run impacts of this change as well as the winners and losers of the change.

-By comparing people's income under the previous system to their income under the new system the paper finds that in the short run there will be some winners.
-Women who will reach pension age in the first four years of the new system being implemented will receive greater benefit.
-This benefit is furthered for those who took time out of the workforce to care for children or disabled adults.
-The biggest winners of the new pension system would be those who spent an extended amount of time away from the workforce, those who did low paying work, and those who have been self employed for an extended period.
+By comparing people's income under the previous system to their income under the new system, the paper found that in the short run there would be some winners.
+Women reaching pension age in the first four years of the new system being implemented would receive greater benefit.
+This advantage is greater for those who took time out of the workforce to care for children or disabled adults.
+The biggest winners of the new pension system would be those who spent an extended amount of time away from the workforce, those who did low paying work, and those who were self-employed for an extended period.
 Low income earners in the bottom quintile would see an average rise in weekly pension income of £3.97.